KimboCoffee/lab09/93-simple-mvc-io/README.md

 The separator symbol (/ on *nix, \ on Windows) can be obtained as String through the method `System.getProperty("file.separator")`.
 The combined use of those methods leads to a software that runs correctly on every platform.

-Once the `Controller` is done, implement `SimpleGUI` class in such a way that:
+Once the `Controller` is done, implement `SimpleGUI` class in such a way that: DONE

 1. It has a main method that starts the graphical application
 2. In its constructor, sets up the whole view